Sort by

 Water stewardship

-Nestlé Waters wants to play an active role in helping to conserve water resources everywhere we operate.
+Nestlé Waters wants to play an active role in helping conserve water resources everywhere we operate.
 To do so, we will work with partners at a local level to develop tailored solutions.

 Helping regenerate water cycles

-The projects will support:
+The projects support:

 • Reforestation efforts to help prevent run-off